klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 is all about developing or enhancing detection strategies for malware, tools (like C2 frameworks), and libraries (like D/Invoke).

-Of course, SysWhisper was also affected by this process.
+Of course, SysWhispers was also affected by this process.
 As soon as it was released, this tool was barely noticed by defensive security tools.
 However, with time, the tool usage has started getting detected by some security solutions, both statically and dynamically.
 In the following paragraphs, we'll analyse how, and if we can do something about it.